RIC Zvart Onanian School of Nursing/SJHSNA admits 10 full-time students each year. Admission applications are to be submitted between June 15th and

 required.
 Candidates must have sufficient motor skills to execute movements reasonably required to provide care to patients, including the ability to help move or lift them.
 Candidates must be

-able to negotiate patient care environments and must be able to move between setting, such as clinic, classroom building, and hospital.
+able to negotiate patient care environments and must be able to move between settings, such as clinics, classroom buildings, and hospitals.

 - Physical stamina: